List of Coronation Street characters introduced in 1994: Sister Radford

 Sister Radford, played by Nimmy March, was a nurse at Weatherfield General.
 She was training Martin Platt (Sean Wilson), and was present when his seven-year-old adoptive daughter Sarah-Louise (Lynsey King) was recovering from appendicitis in the children's ward.

 In March 1994, Sarah-Lou's appendix ruptured and she had an emergency operation.
 Whilst she was recovering, both Martin and his then wife Gail (Helen Worth) were disgusted with the lack of attention the patients received.
 This caused a furious Martin to accuse Sister of focusing on her own priorities rather than help children who needed medical treatment.
 This upset Sister Radford very much, and she refused to forgive Martin after he apologized.
 She told Gail and Sarah-Lou's paternal grandmother Ivy Tilsley (Lynne Perrie) that Sarah-Lou was making an excellent recovery.

 The next day, Sister Radford told Martin that he needs to respect her more in training and they both called a truce, making the excuse that work was stressing them both.

+Jon Welch

+Jon Welch, portrayed by David Michaels, was a hair stylist with 12 years experience who rented a chair at Denise Osbourne's (Denise Black) salon and was successful with customers and colleague, Fiona Middleton (Angela Griffin).
+In December 1994, Denise offered Jon first refusal to purchase her salon, but he refused due to marriage complications.

+In February 1995, Jon entered a hairdressing competition using Raquel Wolstenhulme (Sarah Lancashire) as a model.
+As a result, he was awarded second prize.
+Feeling encouraged, Fiona entered the men's category by styling Steve McDonald's (Simon Gregson) hair and received a special commendation for her achievement at her first competition.
+As time went by, Jon began to build a relationship with Denise, but nothing materialised.
+In February 1996, Jon left to reunite with his ex-wife, and Fiona purchased the salon off Denise.

+Sean Skinner

+Sean Skinner, played by Terence Hillyer, was a bookmaker who bought the Rosamund Street Betting Shop in 1994 and employed Des Barnes (Phillip Middlemiss) as a manager.

+Sean was very hands-on as a boss, particularly when it came to other staff members.
+He tried to make a play for Liz McDonald (Bev Callard) when he was chasing her son Steve McDonald (Simon Gregson) for gambling debts.
+He left Weatherfield in 1997 after his relationship with Samantha Failsworth (Tina Hobley) came to an end.
+He kept hold of the shop until 2001, when he sold it to Peter Barlow (Chris Gascoyne).